4xii/type-mirror/README.md

 # Type-Mirror

 <p align="center">
   <a href="https://github.com/4xii/type-mirror">GitHub</a>
     &nbsp; | &nbsp;
     <a href="https://github.com/4xii/type-mirror/blob/main/README.zh-CN.md">简体中文文档</a>
 </p>

 Type-Mirror is a powerful tool that automatically generates TypeScript interface definitions from JSON data fetched remotely.
-This utility is designed to streamline the development process by ensuring type safety and reducing the need for manual type definitions when dealing with dynamic data sources.
+Designed to streamline the development process, Type-Mirror ensures type safety and reduces the need for manual type definitions when working with dynamic data sources.

 ## Features

 - **Automatic Type Generation**: Generate TypeScript interfaces directly from JSON responses.
+- **Seamless Remote Data Integration**: Work with remote configuration management systems like Apollo or Nacos to automatically update local type definitions.
+- **Real-Time Updates**: Hot reload types in real-time as remote data changes, without restarting the project.
+- **CLI Support**: Generate types on project startup or on-demand via the command line.
+- **Customizable Output**: Specify the output file path for the generated type definitions.
-- **Easy Configuration**: Configure using a simple TypeScript file.
+- **Easy Configuration**: Set up with a simple TypeScript configuration file.
-- **Integration with Build Tools**: Supports integration with modern JavaScript and TypeScript build tools.

 ## Installation